Phi Kappa Phi Fellowships & Scholarships

 Phi Kappa Phi Graduate Fellowship

-Each year, the national office of Phi Kappa Phi awards 50 Fellowships of $8,500 each, six of $20,000 each, and two of $35,000 to members entering their first year of graduate or professional study.
+Each year, the national office of Phi Kappa Phi awards 50 Fellowships of $8,500 each, six of $20,000 each, and two at $35,000 each to members entering their first year of graduate or professional study.
 The University of Memphis can nominate one student to compete nationally for one of these fellowships.

 - International students are eligible

 - Students in all professional and graduate fields are eligible

 - Applicants should not hold other graduate degrees; this should be their first graduate program

 - Applicants who have successfully completed 10 or more graduate credits on or before April 15 are not eligible unless the graduate hours are earned in conjunction with the undergraduate degree (i.e., as a "combination senior").

 Selection is based on the applicant's promise of success in graduate or professional study, as evidenced by: